ldhandley/Unreal.js-Wiki/Cooking.md

 ## Packaging

-Not to lose your Content/Scripts folder, please add your Content/Scripts to Package Settings - Additional Non-Asset Directories to Cook
+Not to lose your Content/Scripts folder, please add your Content/Scripts to `Package Settings - Additional Non-Asset Directories to Copy`